Skip to Content

 Will my child be safe while at camp?

-While safety is one of Cho-Yeh’s values, we want parents to know that there is always an inherent risk to being at Camp.
-We work hard to mitigate risk, but we believe that risk is an essential component of personal growth.
-At Cho-Yeh, we take calculated risks with providing activities outside of your child’s usual comfort zone to help grow them as individuals but we do not take risks when it comes to your child’s well-being.
-As an ACA accredited camp, we work within the standards set by the American Camp Association to make sure our safety standards and practices are the best that they can be.
-The health and welfare of our camp community is our top concern.
-Read through our Child Protection Plan for more information.
+While safety is one of Cho-Yeh’s core values, we want parents to understand that there is always an inherent level of risk in the camp experience.
+We work diligently to mitigate risk, while also recognizing that appropriately managed risk is an essential component of personal growth.
+At Cho-Yeh, we take calculated risks by offering activities that stretch campers beyond their usual comfort zones to help them grow as individuals—but we do not take risks when it comes to your child’s well-being.

 The main purpose of the ACA accreditation program is to educate camp owners and directors in the administration of key aspects of camp operation, particularly those related to program quality, and the health and safety of campers and staff.
 The standards establish guidelines for needed policies, procedures, and practices.
 The camp is responsible for ongoing implementation of these policies.
 ACA accreditation assists parents in selecting camps that meet industry-accepted and government-recognized standards.